 The chronicity and recurrence of biofilm-associated infections are another challenge, as biofilms serve as reservoirs for persistent and recurrent infections.
 Dormant cells within the biofilm can reactivate after treatment, leading to relapses and the persistence of the infection.
 Biofilm-associated bacteria are also highly resistant to conventional antibiotics.
-Several factors contribute to this resistance, including limited antibiotic penetration due to the dense EPS matrix, microenvironmental gradients that create zones of reduced metabolic activity, and adaptive resistance mechanisms that alter gene expression to withstand agents.
-Furthermore, antimicrobial the close proximity of cells within biofilms facilitates horizontal gene transfer, promoting the spread of resistance microbial populations, among while genes evolutionary pressure from incomplete antibiotic penetration fosters the selection of resistant strains [63].
+Several factors contribute to this resistance, including limited antibiotic penetration due to the dense EPS matrix, microenvironmental gradients that create zones of reduced metabolic activity, and adaptive resistance mechanisms that alter gene expression to withstand antimicrobial agents.
+Furthermore, the close proximity of cells within biofilms facilitates horizontal gene transfer, promoting the spread of resistance genes among microbial populations, while evolutionary pressure from incomplete antibiotic penetration fosters the selection of resistant strains [63].